Job Writing Guide

 They're used in OpenFn for deferred execution.
 Our runtime converts each factory into an actual function, saves all the functions into an array, and calls them sequentially, passing in the latest state object to each one.

 The OpenFn runtime knows how to handle an operation at the top scope, it can run it as part of the pipeline and handle state appropriately.
-But it does not know how to deal with a nested operation like this.
+However, the runtime does not know how to deal with a nested operation like above.

-You should actually never need to nest an operation anyway.
-Just bring it to the top level and lean in to the pipeline idea.
-But if you ever find yourself in a situation where you absolutely need to use a nested operation, you should pass state into it directly, like this:
+Best practices dictate you should build each discrete operation of the pipeline at the top-level, passing state between them naturally via the pipeline.
+This means you should never need to nest an operation.
+However, if you ever find yourself in a situation where you absolutely need to use a nested operation, you should pass state into it directly, for example:

 get('/patients', { headers: { 'content-type': 'application/json' } }, state => {